ryanhaticus/COMS327/README.md

 1. Encountering a wild Pokemon in tall grass (10% chance)
 2. Entering a trainer's tile

 You will be presented with a screen that displays the Pokemon you're battling.
-You can hit `escape` to exit the battle.
-In the future, you'll be able to select moves and battle the Pokemon.
+If you're battling a trainer, new Pokemon will appear as they send them out.

+### Battle Interface

+The battle interface is fairly simple.
+You can do one of the following:

+1. Fight
+2. Bag
+3. Run
+4. Pokemon

+#### Fight

+When you select fight, you'll be presented with a list of moves.
+You can select a move by using number keys.
+Upon selecting a move, you will perform the move!
+Note, however, if your move's priority is less than that of the opponent and they also choose to fight, they will attack first.

+#### Bag

+When you select bag, you'll be presented with the ability to use a potion, revive, or, if you're in a wild battle, a pokeball.
+You can select an item by using number keys.
+Upon selecting an item, you will use the item!

+#### Run

+When you select run, you'll attempt to run from the battle.
+You can only run from a wild pokemon battle.
+You also have a 50% chance of failing to run.
+Note, this will use your turn!

+#### Pokemon

+When you select pokemon, you'll be presented with a list of your pokemon.
+You can select a pokemon by using number keys.
+Upon selecting a pokemon, you will switch to that pokemon!
+Note, however, switching pokemon uses a turn.

 ## Debugging